What Should I Do If Pod Scheduling Fails?

 Fault Locating

 If the pod is in the Pending state and the event contains pod scheduling failure information, locate the cause based on the event information.
-For details about how to view events, see How Do I Use Events to Fix Abnormal Workloads?
+For details about how to view events, see How Can I Find the Fault for an Abnormal Workload?

 Troubleshooting Process